Cais/bns-featured-tag/readme.txt

 * Minor code formatting improvements
 * Changed text domain from `bns-ft` to `bns-featured-tag`
 * Inline documentation updates
+* Re-factoring of method names to more simply non-prefixed versions

 = 2.6 =
 * Released May 2014